Using the Amplify Hosting deployment specification to configure build output - AWS Amplify Hosting

 Using the routes attribute

 The routes attribute enables frameworks to leverage the Amplify Hosting routing rules primitive.
 Routing rules provide a mechanism for routing incoming request paths to a specific target in the deployment bundle.
 Routing rules only dictate the destination of an incoming request and are applied after the request has been transformed by rewrite and redirect rules.
-For more information about how Amplify Hosting handles rewrites and redirects, see Using redirects.
+For more information about how Amplify Hosting handles rewrites and redirects, see Setting up redirects and rewrites for an Amplify application.

 Routing rules don't rewrite or transform the request.
 If an incoming request matches the path pattern for a route, the request is routed as-is to the route's target.